 Our pressure washing company in South Carolina is the perfect choice to protect your home or business from mold and mildew across various surfaces.
 In doing so, we can help minimize unsightly objects like bird's nests and spiderwebs while protecting your property from damage to windows, gutters, roofing, and more.
 As a licensed, insured pressure washing company, our customer's health and happiness always come first - no questions asked.

 So, when you hire Peppers Pressure Washing, you can rest easy knowing our experts will treat your home as if it were our own.
-When they need the highest quality pressure washing services, clients come to us because our team is:
+When they need the highest quality pressure washing services, clients come to us because we:

 If you're looking for a dedicated professional that will do the job right, you're in the right place.
 With over 10 years experience, we have learned to improve our skills and keep our equipment up to date for the best results.